 Meet Your Media: A Celebration of World Press Freedom Day

-In honor of World Press Freedom Day (May 3, 2023), join PEN Arizona for a panel discussion between journalists from Arizona news outlets and USA Today.
+In honor of World Press Freedom Day (May 3, 2023), PEN Arizona put on a panel discussion between journalists from Arizona news outlets and USA Today.

-Representatives from print, radio, and television will describe their processes and criteria for determining quality journalism.
-The panelists will also answer questions from the audience and moderator Danielle Williams, a long-time Valley radio and TV journalist.
+Representatives from print, radio, and television described their processes and criteria for determining quality journalism.
+The panelists also answered questions from the audience and moderator Danielle Williams, a long-time Valley radio and TV journalist.

-Meet some faces behind “the media” and learn more about the news industry during this insightful exchange.
+Attendees met some faces behind “the media” and learned more about the news industry during this insightful exchange.

 Professional journalists, editors, and fact-based news organizations provide credible reporting and promote informed civic engagement.
 They stand as a bulwark against the onslaught of disinformation being injected into public discourse.
 Now, more than ever, trust in our news institutions is vital to informing an increasingly distrustful country.